hadrienblanc/calendarslots/README.md

 ### Options

-- duration_minutes
+- duration_minutes : duration of the slot for the wanted meeting
-- capacity

-### Options todo
+- capacity : the number of meeting potentially taken in the availability

-- time before rendez-vous
+- offset_end : time before a meeting
-- time after rendez-vous
+- offset_start : time after a meeting

+### roadmap options
+- weight of a meeting in the capacity (every meeting is currently one)

 ## Development Install